apache/mxnet/docs/api/python/autograd.md

 ## Train mode and Predict Mode

-Some operators (Dropout, BatchNorm, etc) behaves differently in training and prediction phase.
+Some operators (Dropout, BatchNorm, etc) behave differently in when training and when making predictions.
 This can be controled with `train_mode` and `predict_mode` scope.

 By default, MXNet is in `predict_mode`.
 A `with autograd.record()` block by default turns on `train_mode` (equivalent to ``with autograd.record(train_mode=True)``).
-To compute gradient in prediction mode (as when generating adversarial examples), call record with `train_mode=False` and then call `backward(train_mode=False)`
+To compute a gradient in prediction mode (as when generating adversarial examples), call record with `train_mode=False` and then call `backward(train_mode=False)`

 Although training usually coincides with recording, this isn't always the case.
-To constrol *training* vs *predict_mode* without changing *recording* vs *not recording*,
+To control *training* vs *predict_mode* without changing *recording* vs *not recording*,
 Use a `with autograd.train_mode():` or `with autograd.predict_mode():` block.